 |LSA = Perimeter of the base × Height|

 Total Surface Area (TSA): Addition of Lateral surface area and twice the base area

 When all the six faces of parallelepiped are in a rectangular shape, then it is considered a rectangular parallelepiped.
 It is a three-dimensional box-shaped structure.
 The length of all the parallel edges here are equal.
 The base of the prism here is rectangular in shape.
 A common example you can see in real life is the shoe box, which has a rectangular shape.

 |Volume of Rectangular Parallelepiped = Surface Area × Height|

 Here, the surface area is equal to the area of rectangle = Length × Width

 V = Length × Width × Height

 So, if we know these three dimensions of the rectangular box, we can find its volume.
-If suppose, length = a, width = b and height = c, we can write the formula of volume, surface area and length of the diagonal of the rectangular box as;
+Suppose, length = a, width = b and height = c, we can write the formula of volume, surface area and length of the diagonal of the rectangular box as;

 The base face of a parallelepiped has opposite sides measuring 5 inches and 10 inches.
 The height of the parallelepiped is 4 inches.
 Find the cost of painting its walls from outside at a cost of INR 1.5 per square inch.